mike-jung/ubiaccess-framework/README.md

 ## SocketIO and Redis

-SocketIO messaging is enabled if you change config/config.js file.
+SocketIO messaging will be enabled if you add socketio attribute in config/config.js file.

 ```js
 // config.js